-Departments in the College of Arts and Sciences: The Dean of the College of Arts and Sciences and the Chair of the Department of Natural Sciences will provide continuing support for the school's strict adherence to this CHP.
-The Department chair will be responsible for maintaining a departmental safety system including identification of a Safety Officer.
+Departments in the College of Arts and Sciences: The Dean of the College of Arts and Sciences and the Chair of the Departments of Biology and Chemistry & Physics will provide continuing support for the school's strict adherence to this CHP.
+The Department Chair(s) will be responsible for maintaining a departmental safety system including identification of a Safety Officer.

-The Natural Science Safety Committee and Lab Manager/CHO: These individuals shall ultimately be responsible for implementing the CHP and supporting the efforts of the Natural Science Faculty to do so.
-It will be the responsibility of the Lab Manager/CHO and Natural Science Faculty to do the following:
+The Safety Committee and Lab Manager/CHO: These individuals shall ultimately be responsible for implementing the CHP and supporting the efforts of the Biology and Chemistry & Physics faculty to do so.
+It will be the responsibility of the Lab Manager/CHO and the Biology and Chemistry & Physics faculty to do the following:

-- Receiving training to ensure compliance with the CHP, - Ensure all lab employees under his/her supervision receive general chemical training, - Provide all employees under his/her supervision with site specific training and provide documentation of such training, - Ensure employees know and follow the procedures outlined in this Plan, - Develop good chemical hygiene habits, - Recognize unsafe acts and unsafe conditions in the laboratory, - Determine the required level of protection when working with chemicals and performing experiments, - Ensure the availability of PPE, and MSDSs or SDSs, - Routinely inspect labs for hazards and cleanliness, - Recognize the hazards associated with and proper storage of all chemicals (old and new), - Determine if facilities are adequate for experiments that are being conducted.
+- Receiving training to ensure compliance with the CHP, - Ensure all lab employees under his/her supervision receive general chemical training, - Provide all employees under his/her supervision with site specific training and provide documentation of such training, - Ensure employees know and follow the procedures outlined in this Plan, - Develop good chemical hygiene habits, - Recognize unsafe acts and unsafe conditions in the laboratory, - Determine the required level of protection when working with chemicals and performing experiments, - Ensure the availability of PPE, and SDSs, - Routinely inspect labs for hazards and cleanliness, - Recognize the hazards associated with and proper storage of all chemicals (old and new), - Determine if facilities are adequate for experiments that are being conducted.

-Lab Technicians for Biology and Chemistry: These individuals shall be responsible for the following:
+Lab Professionals for Biology and Chemistry & Physics: These individuals shall be responsible for the following: